Linear to multi-linear algebra and systems using tensors: Fundamentals of tensors and notation

 \subsubsection{Transpose, Hermitian and Inverse of a Tensor}

-A matrix has two indices and the transpose of a matrix is a permutation of these two indices.
-Since there are several dimensions in a tensor, there are many permutations of its indices and hence there are several ways to write the transpose of a tensor.
-Transpose of a tensor is defined using permutations in \cite{pan2014tensor}.
+The transpose of a matrix is a permutation of its two indices corresponding to rows and columns.
+Since elements of a higher-order tensor are indexed by multiple indices, there are several permutations of such indices and hence there can be multiple ways to write the transpose or Hermitian of a tensor.
+Such permutation dependent transpose of a tensor is defined in \cite{pan2014tensor}.

 Assume the set $S_N = \{1,2, \dots ,N \}$ and $\sigma$ is a permutation of $S_N$.
 We denote $\sigma(j) = i_j\ \text{for } j = 1,2, \dots , N$ where $\{i_1,i_2, \dots , i_N\} = \{1,2, \dots, N\} = S_N$.
 Since $S_N$ is a finite set with $N$ elements, it has $N!$ different permutations.
 Hence, discounting the identity permutation $\sigma(j) = [1,2, \dots, N]$, there are $N!-1$ different transposes for a tensor with $N$ dimensions or modes.
-For a tensor $\mathscr{A} \in \mathbb{C}^{I_1 \times I_2 \dots \times I_N}$ we define its transpose associated with a certain permutation $\sigma$ as $\mathscr{A}^{T \sigma} \in \mathbb{C}^{I_{\sigma(1)} \times I_{\sigma(2)} \dots \times I_{\sigma(N)}}$ with entries
+For a tensor $\mathscr{A} \in \mathbb{C}^{I_1 \times \dots \times I_N}$ we define its transpose associated with a certain permutation $\sigma$ as $\mathscr{A}^{T \sigma} \in \mathbb{C}^{I_{\sigma(1)} \times \dots \times I_{\sigma(N)}}$ with entries

-Similarly, the Hermitian of a tensor $\mathscr{A} \in \mathbb{C}^{I_1 \times I_2 \dots \times I_N}$ associated with a permutation $\sigma$ is defined as the conjugate of its transpose and is denoted as $\mathscr{A}^{H \sigma} = (\mathscr{A}^{T \sigma})^* \in \mathbb{C}^{I_{\sigma(1)} \times I_{\sigma(2)} \dots \times I_{\sigma(N)}}$ with entries
+Similarly, the Hermitian of a tensor $\mathscr{A} \in \mathbb{C}^{I_1 \times \dots \times I_N}$ associated with a permutation $\sigma$ is defined as the conjugate of its transpose and is denoted as $\mathscr{A}^{H \sigma} = (\mathscr{A}^{T \sigma})^* \in \mathbb{C}^{I_{\sigma(1)} \times \dots \times I_{\sigma(N)}}$ with entries